 Headlines

 - Different illicit drugs and prescribed medication have different effects on physical and mental health, and some are highly addictive.
-Substance misuse has a serious impact not just on the individual, but also their family and friends, and there is a detrimental effect on the entire community.
+Substance use can have a serious impact not just on the individual, but also their family and friends, and there is a detrimental effect on the entire community.

 - Among year 7 and 8 secondary school pupils (aged 11-13 years), fewer than 5% had been offered or encouraged to use drugs in the last three months.
 Just under one in ten of year 9 pupils (aged 13-14 years) had also been offered or encouraged to use drugs in the last three months but this increased to just under 20% among year 10 and 11 pupils (aged 14-16 years).